James Herman Banning

 by Russ from Spokane

 James Herman Banning (1899 – 1933) was an African-American aviator when there weren’t many African-American aviators.
-Mr. Banning’s fancy for flying led him to become the first black to get a license from the US Department of Commerce.
-He performed in air circuses and flew politicians during their campaigns, including Representative Oscar DePriest, (IL) the first black elected to Congress since the Civil War
+Mr. Banning’s fancy for flying led him to become the first black person to get a license from the US Department of Commerce.
+He performed in air circuses and flew politicians during their campaigns, including Representative Oscar DePriest (IL), the first black person elected to Congress since the Civil War.

 Mr. Banning and Mr. Allen exemplified responsibility.
 They were thoughtful in their planning.
 They clearly did their best.
 They showed tremendous self-discipline.
 But most of all they persevered.
 But something tells me that through all the struggles – these two men had a lot fun.